Developing Diverse Leadership Experiences: An Interview With Michelle Beese

 Michelle: The Leadership Academy was created in 2006 with the ultimate goal of identifying and nurturing future generations of NCDA leaders.
 Up to eight NCDA members will be selected to join this hands-on, highly experiential leadership development opportunity designed specifically for promising national and state career development association leaders.
 NCDA's Leadership Academy will refine and strengthen the leadership skills of those selected for this dynamic program.

 Six classes of the Leadership Academy have convened.
 To find out more about this exciting opportunity, and learn about upcoming leaders in the field of career development, visit the NCDA Leadership Academy web page.
-See links on the right to view Past, Present, Future Class information.
+See links to view Past, Present, Future Class information.
 Be sure to read about Class Projects and Class Presentations at the NCDA Conference.
-Any NCDA member interested in the program should complete an application and send it in by November 1, 2012.
+Any NCDA member interested in the program should complete an application and send it in by November 1.
 Complete details and benefits are listed in the application.

 When asked to write an article on leadership for NCDA’s Career Convergence web magazine, of course Michelle said “yes.”
 She has been growing her career for the last thirteen years by saying “yes” to opportunities to share her expertise and give of her time to make a difference in the lives of others.